Quantitative theory of magnetic interactions in solids: Linear response theory of the susceptibility

 Note that this expression corresponds to the definition of exchange parameters in terms of the energy of static spin configurations~\cite{bruno2003exchange,Antropov_2003,Logan_1998}.
 As we will show below, this corresponds to the exchange parameters from Refs.~\cite{liechtenstein1984exchange,liechtenstein1987local,Liechtenstein_1995_LDAU}, normalized by taking into account constraints of the density functional~\cite{bruno2003exchange}.

-Thus, strictly speaking one cannot map the density functional susceptibility onto an effective Heisenberg model with inter atomicexchange parameters in a unique way.
-The formal reason is the renormalization of the numerator, that is, the residue of the susceptibility at the magnon pole, in the expression~\eqref{chi_final}.
+Thus, strictly speaking one cannot map the density functional susceptibility onto an effective Heisenberg model with interatomic exchange parameters in a unique way.
+The formal reason is the renormalization of the numerator, that is, the residue of the susceptibility at the magnon pole in Eq.~\eqref{chi_final}.
 There are however two important limits where this difference disappears.

 First, if we pass to the Fourier representation with the wave vector ${\bf q}$ and consider the limit ${\bf q} \rightarrow 0$ then, due to the Goldstone theorem, $\Omega \rightarrow 0$, the renormalization of the magnon spectrum~\eqref{bruno} disappears.
 This means that the expression for the spin-wave stiffness constant~\cite{liechtenstein1984exchange} determining magnon spectrum at ${\bf q} \rightarrow 0$ is well-defined and exact within the local spin density approximation.
 Second, if typical magnon energies are much smaller than the Stoner splitting, $B_{xc}^{-1}\widehat{\Omega}$ is small and the two definitions of exchange integrals coincide.
 This corresponds to an adiabatic approximation for magnons (note that magnon energies are much smaller than typical electron energies) which should be, of course, clearly distinguished from the adiabatic approximation in the sense of TDDFT.
 This is the case where the mapping of a full quantum mechanical description to the effective spin model is possible.
 In the sections below, we will focus on this case.